-- 5. Duties of the president. - (a) Order and decorum.
+- (5) Duties of the president. - (a) Order and decorum.
 The president shall preside over all public meetings and executive sessions of the Port of Seattle Commission and shall be responsible for maintaining order and decorum in accordance with the provisions of these bylaws. - (b) Preliminary agenda.
 The president shall authorize the formation of the commission's preliminary public meeting agenda and shall propose the agenda for commission approval on the day of the meeting in the appropriate order of business. - (c) Notice of meetings.
-The president shall authorize the issuance of such legal notices of public meetings as may be required by law and these bylaws. - (d) Oversight of the office of the commission.
-In consultation with the commission, the president shall provide oversight and review of the performance of the commission chief of staff.
-The commission chief of staff shall be responsible for the organization and management of the office of the commission.
-The commission chief of staff shall consult with the commission regarding the performance evaluation, hiring, and firing of staff of the office of the commission.
+The president shall authorize the issuance of such legal notices of public meetings as may be required by law and these bylaws. - (d) [Repealed by Resolution 3817, January 23, 2024] - (e) Oversight of staff reporting to both the commission and the executive director (dual reports).
+On behalf of the commission and in concert with the executive director, the president shall provide oversight to the general counsel and external relations senior director, who report dually to the commission and the executive director.
+The president shall serve as the commission's primary point of contact to these positions.

-- (e) Oversight of staff reporting to both the commission and the executive director (dual reports).
-On behalf of the commission and in concert with the executive director, the president shall provide oversight to the general counsel and public affairs director, who report dually to the commission and the executive director.
-The president shall serve as the commission's primary point of contact to these positions. - (f) Commission spokesperson.
+- (f) Commission spokesperson.
 The president shall be the spokesperson for the commission in expressing views held collectively by the Port of Seattle Commission that have been established by action taken in public session or that are consistent with the policies, statements, and actions of the port commission.
 The president may delegate this role on a case-by-case basis.
 The president shall make reasonable efforts to consult with another commissioner prior to making public statements on behalf of the commission.
-When the president expresses his or her own individual opinions, he or she shall refrain from using the title of commission president in such a context. - (g) Signature of instruments.
-On behalf of the commission, the president shall sign all proclamations adopted in public session.
+When the president expresses his or her own individual opinions, he or she shall refrain from using the title of commission president.
+In an effort to keep the president informed in the role of commission spokesperson, commissioners are requested to forward a courtesy copy of individual commissioners' media publications to the president 24 hours prior to issuance by the member.
+Members' media publications shall reflect that views expressed therein are the sole views of the individual commission member and are not representative of the views of the Port of Seattle Commission, unless the media publication is approved and sanctioned by the full commission prior to publication.
+This provision does not apply to media publications issued in a personal capacity and not purported to be written by a member of the port commission in their public capacity.
+The External Relations Communications Director coordinates all media inquiries in order to streamline responses and to avoid multiple responses on the same issue.
+To support this role, Commissioners should coordinate media inquiries with the External Relations Communications Director and the Commission Chief of Staff. - (g) Signature of instruments.
 The president shall execute all agreements required in the normal course of fulfilling his or her duties.
-The president shall sign all official correspondence and other instruments on behalf of the commission that are consistent with the opinions or policy direction of the commission established by public action. - (h) Other duties of the president.
-The president shall perform other duties incidental to the office of the president, as established from time to time by the commission.
+The president shall sign all official correspondence and other instruments on behalf of the commission that are consistent with the opinions or policy direction of the commission established by public action. - (h) Travel Coordination.
+Port Policy No. AC-2 requires that all domestic travel, as defined by the policy, be authorized by the Port Commission President.
+All international travel is approved by the full commission in an open public meeting.